Royal Festival Hall Show and Performance Venue, London

-On this page will give you an overview to what to expect at the Royal Festival hall.
+On this page will give you an overview of what to expect at the Royal Festival Hall.
 You will also find out how to get to the venue along with contact details (address, telephone number and official website), ticketing and events at the Royal Festival Hall centre along with photos of the Royal Festival Hall.

 The Royal Festival Hall acts a little like a 'gateway' to the entire Southbank area.
 You do not need tickets to a concert to make the most of the space - the building is filled with areas where you can sit and relax and watch the world go by.
 It also houses around ten different eateries that sit around the edge of the newly renovated basement area.